Please Don't Feed The Wall

 "I was born and raised in on a farm in the rural heartland of America.
 My father, a corn farmer and pastor, proudly served in..."

 His answer sounded like he was reading from a script.
 Matilda, sharp as a tack, could see right through him.
 "No, Pendleton," she said.
-"What are you really from?"
+"Where are you really from?"

 "In high school, I played varsity quarterback and was valedictorian of my class.
 After graduating..."
 Pendleton went on and on, adjusting the tilt of his head after each sentence.
 Matilda looked down at his tag, dangling from his back by a small cord.
 On the back of it, underneath the logo and some brand information, was a section about his story.
 He was reciting it word for word.